 Get Your EIN

 It's totally free.
 Think of the EIN as your business's social security number.
 You'll need it to open your biz bank account.
-I have a step-by-step video tutorial in the Vault.
+Check out this blog for more info.

 Get Your Seller's Permit

 Most states require a seller's permit if you are subject to sales tax.
-You'll need to determine whether your sales are subject to sales tax.
+Not sure if you need to collect sales tax?
+Start with this podcast.

 Most cities require a business license to operate.
 Some cities call it a business tax certificate.
-These two terms are used interchangeably.
-Check your city's rules and file online.
+These two terms are used interchangeable.
+Listen to this podcast for more info.